maxlindmark/cod-interactions/README.md

 3. This project is set up with [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage package dependencies.
 Inside R (and with your working directory set correctly) run `renv::restore()`.
 This will install the correct versions of all the packages needed to replicate our results.
 Packages are installed in a stand-alone project library for this paper, and will not affect your installed R packages anywhere else.

 Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/food_competition.qmd and R/main-analysis/diet_overlap.qmd.

+Scripts for data preparation are found in prepare-data.
+Some files (e.g., environmental data) are too big for github, so currently only the cleaned and processed data are included here, which are formatted for this specific analysis.
+You can either view the .html files to see how raw data were handled or reach out to me to get the data needed for the scripts to run.